progrium/go-extpoints/README.md

 Change the text in the plugin and run again.
 No need to recompile your Go.
 Add another plugin.
 Remove all plugins.
 It just works.
 You can see the [full source for this example](https://github.com/progrium/go-plugins/tree/master/examples/simple) or look at [all the examples](https://github.com/progrium/go-plugins/tree/master/examples).

+### Globals

+You can set shared global values for all plugins.
+This is useful for exposing an API to plugins.
+You can expose any value the runtime supports, however they aren't kept synchronized.
+If a plugin changes a value, that change is not reflected in other plugins, so they should be treated as immutable.

+	plugins.SetGlobals(map[string]interface{}{
+		"Plugin.Hello": "Hello world",
+		"Plugin.Print": func(text string) {
+			fmt.Println(text)
+		},
+	})

+This would expose a string and a function to plugins under a global `Plugin` object.
+You can use any object namespace and the parent objects will be created by the runtime.
+Using these in the plugin might look like this:

+	function UseGlobals() {
+		Plugin.Print(Plugin.Hello)
+	}

 ### Static Plugins

 Now that you have all these extension points defined in your code, maybe you want to use them yourself from Go.
 Or maybe you're writing a Go library and you want to expose extension points.
 Static plugins work just like regular plugins, except they're defined in Go.